-I certify that I have audited the financial statements of the Northern Ireland Practice and Education Council for the year ended 31 March 2016 under the Health and Personal Social Services Act (Northern Ireland) 2002.
-The financial statements comprise the Statements of Comprehensive Net Expenditure, Financial Position, Cash Flows, Changes in Taxpayers' Equity and the related notes.
+I certify that I have audited the financial statements of the Northern Ireland Practice and Education Council for the year ended 31 March 2017 under the Health and Personal Social Services Act (Northern Ireland) 2002.
+The financial statements comprise: the Statements of Comprehensive Net Expenditure, Financial Position, Cash Flows, Changes in Taxpayers' Equity, and the related notes.
 These financial statements have been prepared under the accounting policies set out within them.
-I have also audited the information in the Remuneration Report that is described in that report as having been audited.
+I have also audited the information in the Remuneration and Staff Report and the Assembly Accountability disclosures that are described in those reports as having been audited.

-Respective responsibilities of the Accounting Officer and auditor
+Respective responsibilities of the Board, Accounting Officer and auditor

-As explained more fully in the Statement of the Accounting Officer's Responsibilities, the Accounting Officer is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of Accounting Officer's Responsibilities, the Accounting Officer is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
 My responsibility is to audit, certify and report on the financial statements in accordance with the Health and Personal Social Services Act (Northern Ireland) 2002.
 I conducted my audit in accordance with International Standards on Auditing (UK and Ireland).
 Those standards require me and my staff to comply with the Auditing Practices Board's Ethical Standards for Auditors.